 Find Seat Partners if not using many games – or be a Seat Partner!
 Seat Partners can share the burden of the up-front payments, and spare the main season ticket holder the effort and cost of reselling tickets.
 Stipulate upfront whether your partners would get playoff rights, to avoid misunderstandings.
 Typically playoffs are included, but that can differ based on whether they are chipping in for seat licenses/other unique factors.

-In actuality, the experience of owning “season tickets” varies wildly.
-Understand how you would use the season ticket if you got them, and see if there are other ways to achieve the same objective.
-If owning season tickets for you looks like going to 5-10 regular season games and a few playoff games, maybe season tickets are overkill and buying off the resale market makes more sense.
-If you plan on attending over half the regular season games along with lots of playoff games, or if the resale market usually goes through the roof for your team, season tickets can be a very smart move.
+When considering season tickets, understand how you would use the season ticket if you got them.
+If you plan on attending over 20% of the regular season games along with lots of playoff games, or if the resale market usually goes through the roof for your team, season tickets can be a very smart move.
 The decision to own season tickets is a big financial decision that is based upon multiple factors, so make sure to get opinions from multiple perspectives.
 If you are leaning towards buying season tickets, I would recommend reading the next article in the series “Phase 2: Managing Season Tickets Year to Year”.
 We’ll be going deeper into the actual responsibilities of owning season tickets.

 This blog has been written by TiqAssist.
 Our mission is to guide you through the complex and rewarding journey of being a fan and season ticket holder (partial or full season).
-If you would like a free consultation regarding any phase of being a season ticket holder, please contact us at firstname.lastname@example.org.
-Feel free to also suggest other topics you would love to learn more about either via a blog post or a one on one consultation.
+If you would like a free consultation regarding any phase of being a season ticket holder, please contact us at email@example.com.
+Feel free to also suggest other topics you would love to learn more about either via a blog post.
 We’re happy to help the fellow season ticket holder community!